|Yellow Yellow Sometimes Blue, 2018. Photo by Teniola Komolafe|

-Noëlle Janaczewska is Sydney-based playwright, poet and essayist.
-Much of her work explores history’s gaps and silences, focusing on people, plants, creatures and events overlooked or marginalised in official records.
-Produced, broadcast and published throughout Australia and overseas, she is the recipient of numerous awards, most notably a Windham Campbell Prize (2014) from Yale University, which recognised her body of dramatic writing.
+Noëlle Janaczewska is Sydney-based playwright, poet, essayist, and the author of The Book of Thistles (UWA Publishing, 2017).
+Much of her work deals with history’s gaps and silences, focusing on people, plants, creatures and events overlooked or marginalised in official records.
+Noëlle’s work has been produced, broadcast and published locally and internationally, and in 2014 she received a prestigious Windham-Campbell Prize from Yale University for her body of work as a dramatist.

-In Australia, Noëlle’s plays have won the Queensland Premier’s Literary Award (Mrs Petrov’s Shoe), the Griffin Award and the Playbox-Asialink Playwriting Competition (Songket).
-Her radio works have received seven AWGIE (Australian Writers’ Guild) Awards, most recently for the nonfiction feature My Life in Cookbooks (2014) and the drama Random Red (2012).
-As well as an Asialink Literature Residency in Korea and Fellowships from the Australia Council, she has held the Eric Dark Fellowship (for literary nonfiction) from Varuna Writers’ Centre, and a University of Queensland Creative Fellowship (2012/3).
+In Australia, Noëlle’s plays have won two AWGIE (Australian Writers' Guild Industry Excellence) Awards for Community and Youth Theatre (Yellow Yellow Sometimes Blue, 2019: Teacup in a Storm, 2017), a Queensland Premier’s Literary Award (Mrs Petrov’s Shoe), the Playbox-Asialink Playwriting Competition and the Griffin Award (Songket).
+Her audio works have received eight AWGIE Awards, across drama and nonfiction.
+As well as an Asialink Literature Residency in Korea and Fellowships from the Australia Council, she has held the Eric Dark Fellowship (for literary nonfiction) from Varuna Writers’ Centre, and a University of Queensland Creative Fellowship.
 A graduate of Oxford and London Universities, with a doctorate from the University of Technology, Sydney, Noëlle continues her relationship with the University of Queensland as an Adjunct Professor.

-In 2006 Noëlle began presenting performance essays—a term she coined to describe a hybrid which draws not only on the essay and the monologue, but also on field reports, memoir, spoken word, cultural criticism, reportage and the tradition of the illustrated lecture.
+Since 2006 Noëlle has written performance essays—a term she coined to describe a hybrid which draws not only on the essay and the monologue but also on field reports, memoir, spoken word, cultural criticism, reportage and the tradition of the illustrated lecture.
 She has presented these performance essays in Indonesia and China as well as Australia.
-Blasted Island—Nauru’s backstory was part of the Sydney Opera House 2014 Festival of Dangerous Ideas.
+The Hannah First Collection, 1919-1949 was created for the Zendai Museum of Modern Art in Shanghai and Blasted Island—Nauru’s backstory was part of the Sydney Opera House Festival of Dangerous Ideas.

 Read more at noelle-janaczewska.com or check out her food blog at eatthetable.com